 What Are Corn Chips Made Of?

 To understand whether corn chips are high in lectin, we need to examine their composition.
 Corn chips primarily consist of corn, which undergoes a series of processing steps to become the crunchy snack we recognize.
-While corn chips have simple ingredients, the methods used to process corn and its nutritional makeup significantly impact their lectin content.
+Although corn chips contain some lectins, their levels are relatively low, especially after processing.
+Most people can enjoy corn chips in moderation without any issues.

 Understanding the Ingredients of Corn Chips